 The best way to cook the eggs in the air fryer

-- Pouring the eggs over the rice: Next, I tried whisking the eggs and pouring them directly on top of the rice in the air fryer, about 10 minutes into cooking.
+- Pouring the eggs over the rice: Next, I tried whisking the eggs and pouring them directly onto the rice in the air fryer, about 10 minutes into cooking.
 While the flavor was there, the texture wasn’t great.
 The egg sort of sank into the rice and disappeared – you didn’t get those nice little eggy bites.

 - The method I landed on: The most effective way was to push the rice to one side of the basket and pour the whisked egg into the empty space.
 This mimics what I’d normally do on the stovetop – cook the egg in a clear space, then mix it through once it’s mostly set.
 It worked perfectly.
 Once it was cooked, it was easy to break up into smaller pieces to add the flavor and texture I was looking for, without needing an extra pan.